pp555-prog/Interactive-Lab-Hub/Lab 1/README.md

 **Please indicate who you collaborated with on this lab.** Be generous in acknowledging their contributions, and credit any other influences (YouTube, Github, Twitter, a friend who lent you a lamp) that informed your recreation.

+We watched tutorials on how to make origami for a boat and lighthouse.
+We also borrowed a figure from Splendor, the board game, as our crew.

 ---